-25.10.1 Campus Recreation Program
+25.11.1 Campus Recreation Program

-Campus Recreation, part of Athletics and Recreation, encourages healthy lifestyles for the University community through various recreational activity programs
+As part of the Faculty of Physical Education and Recreation, Campus Recreation encourages healthy lifestyles for the University community through various recreational activity programs.

-All full-time and part-time students, faculty members, non-academic staff members, and alumni and their families who possess an ID card or a Van Vliet Physical Education and Recreation Centre "user" card are eligible to participate in most Campus Recreation Programs.
+All full-time and part-time students, faculty members, non-academic staff members, and alumni and their families who possess a current and valid Van Vliet Physical Education and Recreation Centre membership card (a ONEcard) are eligible to participate in most Campus Recreation Programs.